opensearch-project/documentation-website/_ml-commons-plugin/api/async-batch-ingest.md

 **Introduced 2.17**
 {: .label .label-purple }

-Use the Asynchronous Batch Ingestion API to ingest data into your OpenSearch cluster from your files in remote file servers, such as S3 or OpenAI.
+Use the Asynchronous Batch Ingestion API to ingest data into your OpenSearch cluster from your files on remote file servers, such as Amazon Simple Storage Service (Amazon S3) or OpenAI.
 For detailed configuration steps, see [Asynchronous batch ingestion]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/async-batch-ingestion/).

 ## Path and HTTP methods